Exempt leave for payroll tax

 - volunteer worker

-Note: Other types of leave are taxable (e.g. recreation, sick, annual and long service leave).
+Other types of leave are taxable (e.g. recreation, sick, annual and long service leave).

-Parental, adoption and surrogacy leave
+Parental, adoption, surrogacy and cultural parent leave

 The amount of exempt leave depends on whether the employee is full-time or part-time.